-We study population and community dynamics in primarily coastal marine ecosystems with the goal of integrating the many influences on marine species.
-We use population genetics, and increasingly genomics, along with meta-analyses to expand our vision deeper in time, farther across the seascape, and across a wider range of species than would be possible with more traditional techniques.
+We study population and communities to understand how and why they are changing and the actions that could foster abundant wildlife and healthy ecosystems for all to enjoy.
+We use statistical tools, field ecology, population genomics, and mathematical modeling to understand general patterns that extend across larger spatial scales, deeper in time, and across a wider range of species than would be possible with more traditional techniques.
 A sampling of our projects is below.

-How do marine communities respond to climate change?
+How do species and communities respond to climate variation?

-Climate change is not just an increase in temperature or change in environmental conditions; it’s also a velocity across the seascape as species’ preferred conditions move to new locations.
+Climate change and variability is not just an increase in temperature or change in environmental conditions; it’s also a velocity across the seascape as species’ preferred conditions move to new locations.
 While it’s clear that species distributions shift as climates change, our understanding of the mechanisms, causes, and consequences remain limited.
+A major challenge is to challenges us to integrate physiological, ecological, and evolutionary processes together to gain a predictive understanding of species responses.
 Can all species keep up with rapid climate velocities?
-How does climate interact with other factors, like habitat, currents, fishing, food web dynamics, and evolution?
-The consequences for fisheries and the coastal towns that rely upon them are also substantial, and yet fisheries management is only just beginning to consider climate change.
-How do fishermen adapt to the changes, and what are the feedbacks of these coping mechanisms to the natural world?
-Understanding the dynamics of this coupled natural-human system will require new theory that scales from the local processes of population dynamics and species interactions to the large-scale sustainability of the system.
-To date, we’ve focused on North American coastal species and fisheries, building large databases of observations against which we can test broad hypotheses, as well as developing case studies, mathematical models, and field systems to explore dynamics in more detail.
+How does climate interact with other factors, like habitat, food web dynamics, and evolution?
+How do individual species responses scale up to changing community composition?
+Why do some communities change composition quickly and others slowly?
+To date, we’ve focused largely on North American coastal species, building large databases of observations against which we can test broad hypotheses, as well as developing case studies and mathematical models to explore dynamics in more detail.